GAM-team/GAM/docs/Users-Shared-Drives.md

         [oneitemperrow] [<DrivePermissionsFieldName>*|(fields <DrivePermissionsFieldNameList>)]
         [formatjson [quotechar <Character>]]
 ```
+By default,only Shared Drives with `<UserTypeEntity>` as a member are displayed.
+To display all
+Shared Drives in the workspace, `<UserTypeEntity>` should specify a super admin and the `adminaccess`
+option shoud be used.

 By default, all Shared Drives are displayed; use the following options to select a subset of Shared Drives:
 * `teamdriveadminquery|query <QueryTeamDrive>` - Use a query to select Shared Drives
 * `matchname <RegularExpression>` - Retrieve Shared Drives with names that match a pattern.